python/devguide/testing/buildbots.rst

 .. highlight:: bash

-To assert that there are no regressions in the :doc:`development and maintenance branches <devcycle>`, Python has a set of dedicated machines (called *buildbots* or *build workers*) used for continuous integration.
+To assert that there are no regressions in the :ref:`development and maintenance branches <devcycle>`, Python has a set of dedicated machines (called *buildbots* or *build workers*) used for continuous integration.
 They span a number of hardware/operating system combinations.
 Furthermore, each machine hosts